imbcmdth/seasoned/README.md

 ```

 ## How to Change Included Columns
-Everything is driven by the `column-spec.js` file in the repository.
-The spec is an array where each entry will be a column in the output CSV.
-Each entry in the array specifies two things: 1) the final column name and 2) where the value comes from.
+Everything is driven by the `column-spec.yaml` file in the repository.
+Each line in the file specifies two things: 1) the final column name and 2) where the value comes from.
 The column name is self-explanitory so I will take a bit of time to explain the way you can specify the source of the data.

 There are 3 main sources of data but they are specified in very similar ways:
 1) The file name itself